-Looking at the example task we can divide the process into three larger stages: preparation, processing and refining.
-If you want, you can combine two last stages into one.
+Looking at the example task, we can divide the process into three larger stages: preparation, processing, and refining.
+If you want, you can combine the two last stages into one.

 As you will be writing to your tutor, your style should be strictly formal.
 Do not use any contracted forms, informal expressions.
 Refer to the list of formal and informal language for further reference.

 Now look at the marked words.
-Underlined parts of text are verbs that describe transitions, or changes that take place during the course of the process.
+Underlined parts of the text are verbs that describe transitions or changes that take place during the course of the process.
 Do not resort to a couple of verbs like “it goes to” and “it moves”.
-In this particular text pay attention to the use of passive tense.
-Olives do not move by themselves, they are moved.
+In this particular text, pay attention to the use of passive tense.
+Olives do not move by themselves; they are moved.

 Words in bold are used for sequencing — order of things that take place in the picture.
-There aren’t that many synonyms for such words so whenever possible you should try to omit them, using the context as an indicator of what happens after what.
+There aren’t that many synonyms for such words, so whenever possible, you should try to omit them, using the context as an indicator of what happens after what.
 Take a look at the first body paragraph.
-No sequence words were used there, but the order of stages is clear from context.
+No sequence words were used there, but the order of stages is clear from the context.

 - Don’t try to analyze the figures in the graph.
-You are not required to share your vision on the trends and directions they take.
-Doing so won’t get you any points, but will eat up the word limit.
-All you have to do is describe what is going on in a clear, easy to understand manner.
+You are not required to share your vision for the trends and directions they take.
+Doing so won’t get you any points, but it will eat up the word limit.
+All you have to do is describe what is going on in a clear, easy-to-understand manner.
 Your opinion can be voiced later in Writing Task 2.

 - Don’t write more than you should.
 As it was mentioned above, more writing means more mistakes that are likely to pop up.
 Unless you really have to, refrain from going over the set word limit of 150 words in Task 1 and 250 words in Task 2.

-- Don’t be biased towards info in the graph.
-That includes both personal attitude that was mentioned above and fair distribution of text space.
+- Don’t be biased towards the information in the graph.
+That includes both the personal attitude mentioned above and a reasonable distribution of text space.
 Body paragraphs should be of fairly equal size.
 Do not let one body paragraph overpower the others in volume.

-- To avoid repeating more colloquial expressions refer to this list of synonyms for most overused words.
+- To avoid repeating more colloquial expressions, refer to this list of synonyms for the most overused words.

-- If you write about something that has no relation to the topic it is possible that these words will not be counted towards your total number of words.
+- If you write about something that has no relation to the topic, it is possible that these words will not count towards your total number of words.
 Stay on topic!

-- To have more idea about structuring your writing and other aspects of the written part of your English exam, see this article on essay writing.
+- For more ideas about structuring your writing and other aspects of the written part of your English exam, see this article on essay writing.